 Fit for Life Garfield

 Matter Park Gardens, Marion

-The fat cat hits the trail, jogging in his Marion sweat suit and sneakers.
-Starting at Matter Park Gardens, Garfield can jog the Mississinewa Riverwalk all the way to downtown Marion.
+Jogging really isn’t his style, but the fat cat hits the trail in his Marion sweat suit and sneakers.
+When you are a star, you’ve got to at least look the part, right?
+Starting at Matter Park Gardens, Garfield can meander the Mississinewa Riverwalk all the way to downtown Marion.

 Arbor Trace Golf Clubhouse, Marion

 Garfield is ready to hit the green in his Scottish golf knickers as Grant County’s only wooden Garfield statue.
-Garfield is available April through November during daylight hours.
+To protect it from harsh weather, this Garfield statue is on display April through November during daylight hours.

 Van Buren Public Library, Van Buren

 The lasagna-loving cat has another delicious snack favorite – popcorn.
-Van Buren is home to Weaver popcorn, so it’s only fitting that Garfield is ready to chow down.
+Van Buren is home to Weaver popcorn, so it’s only fitting that Garfield is ready to sample.
 He wears Van Buren’s former high school’s athletic team uniform while holding a globe.
-Look closely at the globe and you’ll notice a piece of popcorn marking Van Buren.
+Look closely at the globe, and you’ll notice a piece of popcorn marking Van Buren’ location.

 Matthews Town Hall, Matthews

 Garfield has all his gear and is ready to go fishing on the Mississinewa River.
-He is holding his catch of the day on this back.
+Not even tempted to eat it, he is holding his catch of the day on this back.
 He’s not too far from Cumberland Covered Bridge, which is another favorite fishing spot for locals.